Kuroukihime/AIon2-Dps-Meter/README.md

 ## ❓ FAQ

-**Q: What is the Assassin icon about?**
- - I think it fits better assassin playstyle xdx.

 **Q: Why is my nickname displayed as `Player_xxxx`?**
  - The server does not include player nicknames in damage packets.
 A nickname is only sent in specific events, such as teleporting or entering a dungeon.
 Until one of those events occurs, the meter displays a placeholder name.